Vuizur/tatoeba-to-anki/README.md

 It also removes duplicates.

+Additionally it supports the generation of automatic help to lookup single words.
+You can pass a tabfile dictionary (use [pyglossary](https://github.com/ilius/pyglossary) to convert other dictionaries), which will add the translation of each word directly to each card.
+Or you can choose to add links to Wiktionary instead.

-It has been tested for Czech-German, but probably also works for other languages (because the word frequency package I use supports many languages)
+It has been tested for Czech-German, but also works for other languages (because the word frequency package I use supports many languages)

 ### Running it